 Therefore, if the charity will be a Canadian or Ontario corporation then it will be deemed that such corporation (charitable or not) is residing in Canada simply because it was incorporated in Canada.

-In addition to Newsletter No. 20, the Canada Corporations Act, and the new Canada Not-for-profit Corporations Act which governs federal non-share capital corporations, and the Ontario Corporations Act which governs Ontario non-share capital corporations, do not have a Canadian residency requirement for directors.
+In addition to Newsletter No. 20, the Canada Not-for-profit Corporations Act which governs federal non-share capital corporations, and the Ontario Corporations Act which governs Ontario non-share capital corporations, do not have a Canadian residency requirement for directors.
 Therefore in theory all Canadian and Ontario non-profits could have all non-resident Canadian directors.

 The rules are different for trusts.
 A trust is resident in the country where the majority of its trustees are resident.
 Therefore a majority of the trust’s trustee’s need to be resident in Canada.
 With unincorporated associations they will likely be resident where its central management and control resides.
 Generally, trusts or unincorporated associations are not used in conducting international philanthropic activities.